 After my unsuccessful bid for the charity job, I renewed my search for work with vigour.
 Medic Footprints put me in touch with another recruiter, who spoke to me about some promising leads in medical education and clinical editing.
 I signed up for an online business course, which reminded me of the joy of learning.
 My mentor Dr Gyles Morrison and I have been talking about setting up a business together that combines our shared clinical background with my creativity and his expertise in User Experience Technologies.
 I worked on my novel, interviewed another ex-doctor for the Medic Footprints blog, and continued scouring the Guardian’s job section for any enticing offers.

 Then suddenly, something happened.
-You may have read my blogpost from the day of the junior doctors’ strike, in which I explained how I went down to Dr Morton’s – a startup online and telephone GP service aimed at busy, working people who might not have time to book an appointment with a GP.
+You may have read my blogpost from the day of the junior doctors’ strike, in which I explained how I went down to visit a startup online and telephone GP service.
 I only went there to help them out with their coverage of the strikes and do some vox pops.
-The team were lovely and I had a great chat with the CEO.
+The team were lovely and I had a great time with them.
 I showed them my work with Medic Footprints and this blog, and we had a quick chat about my decision to resign, but I never expected anything to come of it.

 “They liked you, I’m sure of it,” Gyles told me, “I wouldn’t be surprised if they said they want you on their team.”

-I didn’t dare believe it, but sure enough, a few days later, the CEO John Wilkes emailed this to me:
+I didn’t dare believe it, but sure enough, a few days later, the CEO emailed me, asking if I would come back to have a chat.

 I read it twice, three times.
 Was I dreaming?
-No – we had a chat on the phone and the offer seemed to become more and more unbelievable: they wanted me to hire me to co-manage their PR and marketing strategy, along with their marketing team, despite my complete lack of any experience or knowledge of the sector!
+No – we talked on the phone and the offer seemed to become more and more unbelievable: they wanted me to hire me to co-manage their marketing strategy, despite my complete lack of any experience or knowledge of the sector!
 They were happy to train me in all the necessary skills.
 My medical knowledge, combined with my creativity and curiosity to learn new things were of enough for them to believe I could do the job.

-I went along for an interview, which lasted nearly 3 hours, as I met and spoke to the rest of the team, met Karen for the first time and had a tour of the website and current situation from John.
+I went along for an interview, which lasted nearly 3 hours, as I met and spoke to the rest of the team, had a tour of the website and current situation.
 It was a funny, informal chat and I felt really comfortable.
 I liked the fact that it was a small team that I could develop relationships with.
 One of the things I found unsavoury about my medical training was the constant moving around – every few months there was a speciality change, team change, even hospital change.
 I guess some people might like that, but for me, not being able to put roots down and get really good at something just didn’t suit my personality.

 A good friend of mine, who transitioned last year from publisher to professional chef, once told me that you never know whether you really want a job until you’ve had the interview.
 After my experience with the charity, I didn’t feel that keen on the role, but the feeling I had this time was completely different: I knew I really wanted this job.
 It seemed ideal – the chance to try lots of new things, to learn about online business and to combine my medical knowledge with a non-clinical role.
 It was almost agonising waiting for the confirmation that I’d got the job.
 Gyles didn’t have any doubts but I didn’t want to be overconfident…

 Then, last Friday evening, the call came.
-They were offering me the job.
 They offered me the job!
 And the proposed remuneration was…

 Phone cut out.
 Damn!
 Why now of all moments?